Brake Caliper Replacement DIY

 - Once the wheel is free from the studs, lift it and set it aside.

-- Place a catch pan below the brake caliper to prevent brake fluid from escaping to the environment.
+- Place a catch pan below the brake caliper to prevent brake fluid from escaping into the environment.

 - Remove the bracket’s lower and upper retaining bolts using a ratchet with a 16mm socket.